CyberPoint/Ruxcon2016ETW/KeyloggerPOC/README.md

 This is a POC demonstrating how ETW can be leveraged as a keylogger on Windows 7 and above.
-This is accomplished through the ETW providers Microsoft-Windows-USB-USBPORT and Microsoft-Windows-USB-UCX and parsing the data to extract the relevant HID data.
+This is accomplished through the ETW providers Microsoft-Windows-USB-USBPORT and Microsoft-Windows-USB-UCX and parsing the HID data to extract the relevant keystrokes.

 ## Requirements
 Administrative privileges